 The Piano (1992) by Jane Campion

 Being the only movie of this list that was directed by a woman, The Piano seems to have been forgotten through time.
 If you watch it nowadays, however, you will ask yourself why since it’s such an intriguing and mysterious film.
 I don’t know why but it reminds me a lot of Lars Von Trier’s Breaking the Waves – which by the way, is a movie that I can totally see him directing.
 The film tells the story of a mute pianist and her daughter who travels to New Zealand so she can get married to a man she has been sold to.
 Even though the pianist doesn’t want to sleep with him, the man uses her piano that has been abandoned on a beach as a trait to have carnal relationships with her.

 Amour (2012) by Michael Haneke

 Having won a Palm d’Or two times (and competing for his third this year) and being my favorite director, Michael Haneke had to be on this list.
-Even though this is not my favorite film by the director, Amour is a film festival winner par excellence.
+Even though this is not my favorite film from the director, Amour is a film festival winner par excellence.
 Starring Emmanuelle Riva, the incredible actress who died the beginning of this year and was also in Hiroshima Mon Amour, the film tells the story of an old couple who faces the degradation of death in an old age when the woman suffers a stroke and her husband needs to take care of her.
 More than that, Michael Haneke portraits this story is a very emotionless way, almost sync, making Amour a love story that celebrates life but in a very horrific and brutal way.

 Blue Is the Warmest Color (2013) by Abdellatif Kechiche